Get Involved in the Society Program!

 and Dean’s Fellows Emily Kercheville and Audrey Briscoe

 After a year unlike any other, the law school is hoping for an event-filled Fall semester.
-The Society and Dean’s Fellows Programs are integral to the experience of 1L students, and and this year especially we are looking for Society Coordinators who also are eager to engage our returning 2Ls and 3Ls.
+The Society and Dean’s Fellows Programs are integral to the experience of 1L students, and this year especially, we are looking for Society Coordinators who also are eager to engage our returning 2Ls and 3Ls.
 Society Program leaders work closely with the Student Affairs Office to carry out their mission: make Texas Law feel like home.

 Faculty Advisors Jennifer Laurin, Steve Vladeck, Michael Sturley, and Kevin Haynes get in the Games.

 The Student Affairs Office is looking for dedicated, service-minded students to serve in two roles: